Every figure on PlainSchools is rendered directly from the source NCES, CRDC and F-33 federal

 Elmore County chronic absenteeism rate is 21.4% — near the typical range (US average ~28) — aligned with the national post-pandemic baseline of roughly 28% chronic absenteeism

-Elmore County has 16 schools, including 4 high, 6 elementary, 6 other.
+Elmore County has 16 schools, including 4 high, 6 elementary, 6 combined.
 Total enrollment is 11,971 students.

 How much does Elmore County spend per student?